 The Zacks Oil & Gas US Integrated industry comprises companies that are mostly involved in upstream and midstream energy businesses.
 The upstream operations entail oil and natural gas exploration and production in the prolific shale plays of the United States.

-The integrated energy companies are also engaged in midstream businesses through their gathering and processing facilities along with transportation pipelines networks and storage sites.
+The integrated energy companies are also engaged in midstream businesses through their gathering and processing facilities along with transportation pipeline networks and storage sites.

 Overall, the upstream business is positively correlated to oil and natural gas prices.
-The produced commodity volumes are then transported through midstream assets, generating stable fee-based revenues.
+The produced commodity volumes are then transported through midstream assets, leading to stable fee-based revenues.

 - Rising demand for cleaner energy has been backing export volumes of natural gas from the United States.
-Moreover, since it will take time to replace oil by alternative sources of energy, export volumes of the commodity are likely to rise steadily in the coming years.
-Thus, oil and gas explorers and producers should continue to support domestic and global demand.
+Notably, since it will take time to replace oil by alternative sources of energy, export volumes of the commodity are likely to rise steadily in the coming years.
+Thus, natural gas explorers and producers are well positioned to capitalize on domestic and global clean energy needs.

-The Zacks Oil & Gas US Integrated industry is an 11-stock group within the broader Zacks Oil - Energy sector.
-The industry currently carries a Zacks Industry Rank #38, which places it in the top 15% of more than 250 Zacks industries.
+The Zacks Oil & Gas US Integrated industry is an eight-stock group within the broader Zacks Oil - Energy sector.
+The industry currently carries a Zacks Industry Rank #56, which places it in the top 22% of more than 250 Zacks industries.

 The group’s Zacks Industry Rank, which is basically the average of the Zacks Rank of all the member stocks, indicates bullish near-term prospects.
 Our research shows that the top 50% of the Zacks-ranked industries outperforms the bottom 50% by a factor of more than 2 to 1.